Southern California Rollout

 In a product like this, it is not enough to have random signups spread everywhere.
 The product becomes more useful when there are real recurring hosts and real local momentum in the same place.

-That is why county-level rollout matters.
+That is why county-level opening matters.

 A strong local pocket creates better outcomes than a thin national spread.